To begin, the laminate manufacturer freely admits the material will move, but only during the etching process.

 All the prepared films and files are discarded and remade to compensate for the new shape and the panels go into etching where they shrink a further 0.008” but the aspect ratio is also off.

 The panel isn’t shrinking in all directions at the same rate, the traces are not etching at the same rate either.
 In fact, each half of the panel will require two separate drill files.
 It’s a wreck with a lot of time and expensive material to write off.

-We have learned that each design with Duroid requires at least one sacrifice panel and you can’t count on subsequent panels to behave in precisely the same manner.
+We have learned that each design with Duroid laminates requires at least one sacrifice production panel pcb and you can’t count on subsequent panels to behave in precisely the same manner.